jackcooperdev/portablemc_npm/README.md

 - Quilt
 - LegacyFabric

-> Currently there is no check to ensure that the version selected supports the loader.
+> Currently, there is no check to ensure that the version selected supports the loader.
 This will be addressed in a future version.

 ## installOnly
 Setting this to true will stop the launch of the game and only install it.

-This function can be called normaly and asynchronously
+This function can be called normally and asynchronously
 ``` js
 portablemc.launchGame(options,false);
 ```